letisiapangataa/network-security-lab-ccnav7/README.md

 ﻿# 🔒 Network Security Lab – CCNAv7 Aligned (ALP)

 This project is a hands-on network security lab designed to simulate secure network architecture and traffic monitoring.
 Inspired by my networking papers taken at Auckland University of Technology, it applies foundational CCNAv7 principles in a controlled lab environment using tools such as Cisco Packet Tracer, pfSense, and Wireshark.

----

-## Project Overview

 This lab demonstrates key concepts in network segmentation, perimeter defense, and security monitoring.
 It is designed to enhance both practical and theoretical understanding of network security in line with CCNA enterprise-level topics.

 ---

-## Network Security Lab Topology (CCNAv7) Architecture
+## Network Diagram

 <img alt="image" src="network-security-lab-diagram.drawio.png" />